mchales/personal-website/public/projects/llm-ner/llm-ner.md

 ## Introduction
-In this project I explored using GPT-3.5 to extract medical information from breast cancer forum posts, focusing on medications, symptoms, and treatment perspectives.
+In this project I explored using GPT-3.5 and GPT-4.0 to extract medical information from breast cancer forum posts, focusing on medications, symptoms, and treatment perspectives.
 I scraped and labeled a dataset of 100 posts and tested three types of prompts: basic, with examples, and with reasoning.
-While GPT-3.5-turbo performed inconsistently, often rephrasing or misclassifying symptoms, prompts with examples provided better results.
-I concluded that this model and prompt approach has limitations for practical NER tasks.
+However, both GPT-3.5-turbo and GPT-4.0 performed inconsistently (althought GPT-4.0 performed better), often rephrasing or misclassifying symptoms, prompts with examples provided better results.
+I concluded that these models and prompt approach has limitations for practical NER tasks.

 ## Data Collection
 To collect data I scraped 7000+ posts from a [breast cancer forum](https://community.breastcancer.org/forum/78).
 I used [Scrapy](https://scrapy.org/) which I choose over [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) for it's native web crawling abilities.